-One of Den of Geek’s ’50 Brilliant Screenwriters to Watch Out For’ in January 2016.
+One of Den of Geek’s ’50 Brilliant Screenwriters to Watch Out For’.

-Currently developing several feature projects with independent film producers, including the comedy ENTER THE DRAGONS, which was selected for the 2016 Brit List and awarded development funding by Creative England/BFI, an adaptation of THE DARK INSIDE by Rupert Wallis (backed by Ingenious Media), and thriller KILLER RÉSUMÉ (Jeva Films, selected for the Brit List 2014).
+Currently developing several feature projects with independent film producers, including the comedy ENTER THE DRAGONS, which was selected for the Brit List and awarded development funding by Creative England/BFI, an adaptation of THE DARK INSIDE by Rupert Wallis (backed by Ingenious Media), and thriller KILLER RÉSUMÉ (Jeva Films, selected for the Brit List).

 Selected for the prestigious Guiding Lights scheme and paired with mentor Sir Kenneth Branagh.
 Also selected for the Birds Eye View Filmonomics programme and the Vipers Nest group for first-time feature film-makers.
 Recently featured in this piece on the BFI NET.WORK.

 Shortlisted for BAFTA Breakthrough Brits, Trigger St/Jameson First Shot, and C4’s Coming Up.

 Nick Nickleby (BBC1/Kindle Entertainment) five-part modernisation of the Dickens classic, starring Adrian Dunbar, Linda Bassett and Andrew Simpson.
 More details and clips available here.

 “Dickens done right… It is not the obvious place to look for innovation or fresh thinking, but BBC daytime has served up an autumn surprise with Nick Nickleby.”
 The Guardian

 “a brisk, bold treatment that deserves an audience.”
 The Independent